Build a Network

 CA is the first entity to be created while bootstrapping a network.
 Each organization needs to have its own CA. A CA issues certificates to other entities on the network, which define the identity of an entity on the blockchain.

-You can create a root (self-signed) CA or create an intermediate CA instead and sign its certificate by any external trusted CA. If you want to create an intermediate CA (in other words, sign it by external CA), you need to create a CA and then follow the steps shown in the diagram below.
+You can create a root (self-signed) CA or create an intermediate CA instead and sign its certificate by any trusted CA. If you want to create an intermediate CA, you need to create a CA and then follow the steps shown in the diagram below.

 2. Create an Organization's MSP Definition